OpenChartProject/OpenChart/docs/FileFormats.md

 The file data object is then passed from the serializer to the converter, whose job is to take the object and somehow transform it into a `Project` object.

-Not all fields in the file data object may be used.
 While OpenChart *is* meant to be universal, some fields may not be used within the app.
-Ignoring or discarding data is perfectly OK. **We may decide to use that data in the future.**
+In this case, the converter can safely ignore those extra fields.
+Note that it's the converter's responsibility to know what data we do and don't need.
+The serializer shouldn't discard data unless it's for a good reason. **We may decide to use that data in the future,** and it will be much easier if we don't have to modify the converter *and* the serializer.

 ## Exporting